Smalltalk is an object-oriented, dynamically typed, reflective programming language. It was designed and created in part for educational use.

 The syntax was designed to be easy enough for children to learn.
 Beginners can learn the language rules very quickly and then focus on programming without fighting the syntax at the same time.
 Things that have to be baked into the grammar in other languages are simple message sends with block arguments in Smalltalk.
 Expressions have only three precedence levels to worry about.

 You can edit code and swap it in while the your program is still running after an exception has already been signaled, or restart from anywhere in the call stack.
 You can inspect and modify the state of any object.
 Some Smalltalkers write unit tests and then program exclusively in the debugger.

 Pro Save and restore virtual machine image

-A Smalltalk environment can save its state and restore it later.
-This includes the internal state of live objects.
-This makes it easier for beginners to experiment without fear of breaking things.
+A Smalltalk environment can save the state of a running program and later restore and resume execution.
+This includes the internal state of live objects, multiple thread stacks, and debugging sessions, making it easier for beginners to take the exact problem to an expert for assistance.